 During the harvest season (June - December), we send weekly emails to registered volunteers detailing upcoming trips.
 You can also check to our Trips Page (updated weekly) to see what's coming up!

-During the height of the season in late summer, volunteers may find opportunities throughout the week, including weekends.
+During the height of the season from late summer to early fall, volunteers may find opportunities throughout the week, including weekends.
 During other parts of the year, projects are typically limited to a couple weekdays per week.
 Trips last 3 hours, not including travel time to and from the farm.

 Because farm schedules can be unpredictable and depends on weather & crop readiness, we schedule projects on a short-term, rolling basis—and may sometimes post new volunteer opportunities with as little as 24 hours notice.